काठमाडौँ

 Manjushree, with Chandrahrasa, the Buddhist deity said to have created the valley

 Archaeological excavations in parts of Kathmandu have found evidence of ancient civilizations.
 The oldest of these findings is a statue, found in Maligaon, that was dated at 185 AD.[1]
 The excavation of Dhando Chaitya uncovered a brick with an inscription in Brahmi script.
-Archaeologists believe it is two thousand years old.[1]
-Stone inscriptions are a ubiquitous element at heritage sites and are key sources for the history of Nepal.
+Archaeologists believe that it is two thousand years old.[1]
+Stone inscriptions are ubiquitous elements at the heritage sites and are key sources for the history of Nepal.

 The earliest Western reference to Kathmandu appears in an account of Portuguese Jesuit Father Joao Cabral who passed through the Kathmandu Valley in the spring of 1628[2] and was received graciously by the king of that time, probably King Lakshminarasimha Malla of Kathmandu on their way from Tibet to India.[3]
 Father Cabral reported that they reached "Cadmendu", the capital of Nepal kingdom.[4]